marcelhoffs/arch-install/README.md

 # arch-install

 # Introduction
 This repository provides an easy way to install Arch Linux on an UEFI system.
 There are some hard coded things in this script.
-These are easily changed if needed.
+These are easily changed if needed (see scripts in library directory).
 - The locale will be set to en_US
 - The timezone will be set to Europe\Brussels
+- Pacman mirrors are optimized for Belgium\Netherlands\Germany

 # Step 1: Preparation
 You should first partition the drives manually.
 After that you can use the scripts to do a base installation and install a desktop environment of choice.